mayocat/mayocat.org/contents/documentation-theme.md

 - [Metadatas](#metadatas): to set title and description of the theme.
 - [Image formats](#image-formats): to define standard image sizes to be used for your theme.
+- [Pagination](#pagination): to define pagination rules for different lists displayed in your theme
 - [Page models](#models): to define different layout for different pages, products and categories
 - [Addons data](#addons): to add data management in the back-office